Epson HX-20: Monitor

-Monitor can be used for reading and writing memory, modifying CPU registers, running code at specific addresses in memory, saving/loading memory to/from a plugin option, etc. This is very useful for debugging programs written in machine code in difference to programs written in the EPSON BASIC programming language.
+The monitor can be used for reading and writing memory, modifying CPU registers, running code at specific addresses in memory, saving/loading memory to/from a plugin option, etc. This is very useful for debugging programs written in machine code in contrast to programs written in the EPSON BASIC programming language.

 Commands

 Memory map

 ROM #0 and #1 are known as the I/O ROMs, handling system reset and providing functions for using the LCD, keyboard, clock, printer, speaker, serial communication, etc. The I/O ROMs are equivalent to the BIOS in modern PCs.

 ROM #0 also contains the interrupt vector table at FFF0-FFFF.
-FFFE-FFFF determines what the program counter should be set to on power up or reset.
+FFFE-FFFF determines what the program counter should be set to on power-up or reset.
 In the standard set of ROMs for the HX-20, this value is E000, the start of ROM #0.

 ROM #2 and #3 contains the BASIC interpreter.
 If the BASIC ROMs are removed from the motherboard, the BASIC option in the main menu will disappear, leaving only MONITOR.
-This is because ROM #3 contains a program header which is detected by the menu routines.
+This is because ROM #3 contains a program header, which is detected by the menu routines.
 This works the same for all user-created programs, except the program type is different.

-The Expansion unit added up to 16 kByte of RAM and two ROM sockets.
+The expansion unit added up to 16 KB of RAM and two ROM sockets.
 The latter could only be used by switching off the internal BASIC ROMS.